-Representation Reference Consultee/Agent Question Comment Summary Officer Response Page 122 Fradley and Streethay Parish Council (Kate Roberts) Whole Document Describes Fradley SDA as per Local Plan Strategy - No such associated facilities have been delivered to date.
+F epresentation C 0 Officer Deserves Reference Consultee/Agent Question Comment Summary Officer Response Page 76 S10713 Fradley and Streethay Parish Council (Kate Roberts) Whole Document Describes Fradley SDA as per Local Plan Strategy - No such associated facilities have been delivered to date.
 Planning Permissions secured but limited delivery on the ground.
 Recognised that 1250 is approximate set within overall LDC housing requirements.
 SDA boundary defined LPR offered and opportunity to set a logical SAD boundary to be able to achieve the betterment proposals advocated by the Parish Council.
 Site South of Hay End Lane - location description provided advocated for development as a way to extend SDA.
-Current SDA profile lack varied housing stock particularly small proprieties for downsizing restricted, need for an elderly village (current outline 18/00078/OUTMEI) compliments the overall needs of the area with 75% residents over 55, was supported by Fradley and Streethay Parish Council, offer different provision from that already within the SDA.
-The Local Plan fradley Profile promotes creating a more sustainable settlement in Fradley by bringing forward a strong mix use resdeltal led development with a broad base of development types scale and nature the development will bring much wanted homes additionally based on local and district wide needs with properties for first time buyers through to an ageing population and an element of affordable housing.
-Curborough App/K34115/A/14/2224354 SofS supports more development in Lichfield in an area which is in the locality of Fradley.
-SofS attached weight provision of housing (para 7 & 8 NPPF) not dimished by five year supply moderate weight to environmental considerations.
-Decision reated on the social and economic benefits providing housing outweigh environmental considerations proposals allowed by SofS.
-Therefore LPA should aim to boast significantly the supply and range of housing (paras 47-50 and 186).
+Current SDA Porofile lack varied housing stock particularly small proprieties for downsizing restricted, need for an elderly village (current outline 18/00078/OUTMEI) compliments the overall needs of the area with 75% residents over 55, was supported by Fradley and Streethay Parish Council, offer different provision from that already within the SDA.
+The Local Plan fradley Profile promotes creating a more sustainable settlement in Fradley by bringing forward a strong mix use resdeital led development with a broad base of development types scale and nature the development will bring much wanted homes additionally based on local and district wide needs with properties for first time buyers through to an ageing population and an element of affordable housing.
+Curborough App/K34115/A/14/222435 SofS supports more development in Lichfield in an area which is in the locality of Fradley.
+SofS.
+Therefore IPA should aim to boast significant) the supply and range of housing (para 47-50 and 186).
 LPS Policy 6 confirms need to identify new locations adjacent to settlements including SDA's.
-Fradley major role, strategy minimum would be appropriate to be exceed if there was no significantly the supply and range of housing (paras 47-50 and 186).
-Comments noted.
+Fradley major role, strategy minimum would be appropriate to be exceed if there was no significant daverse effects.
+Further education and health provision is needed to create a cohesive and sustainable community hub, medical centre health and fitness facility day nursery convenience shopping north of the canal, -help reduce traffic and access limited existing facilities.
+The planed neighbourhood centre offers a range of commu Comments noted.
 Review proposes site as a new settlement which will be supported by the Infrastructure Delivery Plan which has considered the issues the P.C. identifies.
 SIO714 S Jenkins Whole Document Greenbelt in Shenstone / Shenstone Wood End should not be used for Birmingham housing.
 As a Shenstone resident I am extremely upset by plans to allow Birmingham Authority to build in Lichfield where there are simply not enough facilities to accommodate current residents.
 The impact on the surround green belt, countryside and wildlife will be devastating and totally unnecessary when Birmingham has a significant number of empty properties they could use for this purpose.
 The Strategic Housing Needs Study established the need.
-SIO715 Natural England (Antony Muller) 20 Please see our responses to the specific questions within Appendix D (Q38-) Comments noted SIO716 Natural England (Antony Muller) 21 No specific comments on the appropriateness of this option though we agree with the stated opportunities and challenges Comments noted.
+Natural England SIO715 (Antony Muller) 20 Please see our responses to the specific questions within Appendix D (Q38-) Comments noted Natural England SIO716 (Antony Muller) 21 No specific comments on the appropriateness of this option though we agree with the stated opportunities and challenges Comments noted.
 SIO717 Natural England (Antony Muller) 22 In terms of opportunities this option may offer greater scope for strategic green and blue infrastructure provision than other options where development is more dispersed and/or smaller in scale.
 With regard to challenges the options involving Burntwood and the Sutton Coldfield area bring with them the need for management of recreation pressure on designated sites in the locality of these towns e.g. Chasewater & South Staffordshire Coalfield Heaths SSSI and Sutton Park SSSI and National Nature Reserve.
+Comments noted.
+310/17 (Antony wundt) 22 Nature Reserve.
 Comments noted.